razamanaza/project-lvl1-s344/README.md

 Install and usage example of brain-even game
 <https://asciinema.org/a/PJn7gB0NQmse7ZFppzfPwU7oz>

-Install and usage example of brain-even game
+Install and usage example of brain-calc game
 <https://asciinema.org/a/Fbm2Z3NDrIIpvlza5TskCUuqc>

 Install and usage example of brain-gcd game